 Apple crisp is made with oats, whereas a crumble is made with a streusel topping.

 The best apples for my gluten free apple crisp recipe are tart apples like Granny Smith, Fuji, and Pink Lady.

 The gluten free flour in the crisp mixture will thicken your apples as they bake together.

-You can easily make this recipe dairy-free by using a dairy-free or vegan butter.
+You can easily make this recipe dairy-free by using dairy-free or vegan butter.

 You can use canned apples, but it is best not to add additional sugar to the apples if you use them.

+Store this apple crisp in an airtight container.
 This apple crisp will keep up to 4 days in the refrigerator.
-Wrap the top of the casserole dish tightly with foil, or move the apple crisp into an air-tight container.
+Wrap the top of the casserole dish tightly with foil, or move the apple crisp into an airtight container.